A Traumatic Experience?

 The problem is that once these areas of the brain become overreactive, they will respond to anything that is potentially similar to a traumatic experience from the past, without first trying to accurately assess the actual level of threat.
 This makes it more difficult to respond in a calm, rational manner in an individual’s everyday life.

-The hippocampus, an area in the brain that is responsible for memory, can also be severely affected by traumatic events.
+The hippocampus, an area of the brain that is responsible for memory, can also be severely affected by traumatic events.
 The more extreme, unexpected and inconsistent an event is with previously held beliefs about themselves, the world or other people, the harder it is for the brain to fully process and integrate this experience.
 Some of it remains unprocessed or “stuck”, which then reduces the capacity to move on from the traumatic event and process and integrate subsequent information that is taken in by the senses.

 How to Best Respond to Each Cluster of Trauma Symptoms:

-There are four clusters of symptoms that indicate that a person is suffering from an acute stress reaction in the first month after an exposure to a traumatic event, or a post-traumatic stress reaction after a month.
+There are four clusters of symptoms that indicate that a person is suffering from an acute stress reaction in the first month after exposure to a traumatic event or a post-traumatic stress reaction after a month.
 Even if you do not have all of these symptoms, it can still be helpful to know what is occurring at the time when you do experience these symptoms after trauma and what you can do about it.

 A: Intrusion symptoms – This includes intrusive memories, traumatic nightmares, dissociative reactions, such as flashbacks, and marked physiological reactivity and intense or prolonged distress after exposure to trauma-related stimuli or reminders.

 When these intrusive symptoms occur, our brain rushes back to the past and starts to think and feel the same way that it did when the traumatic event was taking place.
-The brain feels that it is in imminent danger, and the initial feelings of intense helplessness, horror or fear come rushing back in.
+The mind feels that it is in imminent danger, and the initial feelings of intense helplessness, horror or fear come rushing back in.

-What I have found to be most effective when this occurs is a process called grounding, as it helps me reconnect with my senses in the moment, and brings my brain back from the past to the present.
+What I have found to be most effective when this occurs is a process called grounding, as it helps me reconnect with my senses at the moment, and brings my brain back from the past to the present.

 Next time an intrusive symptom occurs, ask yourself the following: